-Which is Better?
+Which Is Better?

-When deciding between the two models, it will likely come down to a few factors.
-First of all, the Rogue is slightly more expensive than the Tucson is.
-It does, though, have the better safety package, and aside from not having standard Apple CarPlay, it could be argued that it has the more comprehensive technology package.
-However, the Tucson really does come close to the mark with its infotainment system, and some iPhone users may want something with Apple CarPlay.
+When selecting between the Rogue and Tucson models, price will likely be the main factor.
+Firstly, the Rogue is slightly pricier than its rival; however, it has a superior safety package and, aside from not having standard Apple CarPlay, could be considered to have a more comprehensive technology suite.
+On the other hand, the Tucson really comes close with its infotainment system; some iPhone users may prefer something with Apple CarPlay support.

 Performance-wise, both SUVs are in similar territory.
 The Rogue's engine is slightly more powerful than that of the Tucson's, though lower trims may appear unimpressive due to their small engines.
 Furthermore, the Rogue is more energy-efficient and boasts more interior space.